GooFit/GooFit/docs/documentation.md

 -   Acolytes, or advanced users, who have grasped the art of creating new PDF classes.
-This involves some use of CUDA, but is mainly a question of understanding the variable-index organisation that GooFit PDFs use.
-Section [New PDFs](@ref newpdfs) considers this organisation in some depth.
+This involves some use of CUDA, but is mainly a question of understanding the variable-index organization that GooFit PDFs use.
+Section [New PDFs](@ref newpdfs) considers this organization in some depth.

 -   Ascended Masters, or architects, who by extended meditation have